 - more than 4 weekend days in any calendar year

-You have to notify these restrictions to Natural England beforehand.
+Tell Natural England’s Open Access Contact Centre (OACC) about these restrictions beforehand.
 The amount of notice you need to give depends on the circumstances.
-For more information, contact the Open Access Contact Centre (OACC).

-If the land you own is managed as a grouse moor, you can exclude people with dogs from it for up to 5 years at a time, except along public rights of way.
+Landowners can exclude people with dogs from land managed as a grouse moor for up to 5 years at a time, except along public rights of way.

-they can’t be used on land on the ‘coastal margin’, or land with no access rights under the CROW Act.
+- land with no access rights under the CROW Act

-You can apply to restrict public access rights to open access land under the CROW Act if you hold a legal interest in the land.
+You can apply to restrict public access rights to open access land and the coastal margin under the CROW Act if you hold a legal interest in the land.
 This includes:

 - the owner